My Chainlink Interview Experience

 The Phone Interview

-The Talent Acquisition Recruiter spoke to me about my experience in order to find a “fit”.
+The Talent Acquisition Recruiter spoke to me about my experience to find a “role fit”.

 The Technical Interview